apricious/HackRiceX/README.md

 ## HOW TO USE

-In the current situation, that is to say sans server, the storing and accessing of information only happens on a single device.
+In the current situation, that is to say sans server, the storing and accessing of information was too difficult to figure out.
+However, you can use the API plugin to find the point on the map given latitude and longitude as well as send in latitude and longitude to a future database.

 ## Implimentation of Google Maps API